 Medical and Graduate Student Opportunities

-The UAB Department of Ophthalmology offers research opportunities for medical students in both basic and clinical research.
+The UAB Department of Ophthalmology offers research opportunities for UAB medical students and graduate students in both basic and clinical research.
 Areas of faculty interest include:

-These occur during the summer following the first year of medical school and are funded on a competitive basis with both School of Medicine funds and outside foundation support.
-These are extremely limited in number and our department application target date is November 15, as the funding deadlines occur early in the new year.
+These occur during the summer following the first year of medical school and are funded on a competitive basis through the School of Medicine or through grants from extramural organizations such as research foundations.

-Some of the outside foundations which offer medical student funding are listed below.
+Some outside foundation which offer student funding for summer research projects are listed below.

 UAB students interested in working with a faculty member on a research project should contact that faculty member directly by email and include a statement of interest and a current CV.